CriusNyx/React-Lectures/1_introduction/Slides.md

 npm install
 npm run dev
 ```
-# Lecture Exercise

 ---

+# Exercise

+---

 # Context

-A context is an object that allows you to easily
+- A context is an object that allows you to easily
   access state in child components.

-You can create a context higher up in the application,
+- You can create a context higher up in the application,
   and then it can be accessed by all your children.

 ---